British Gold Sovereigns For Sale - Edward VIII

 No gold sovereigns were issued during the reign of Edward VIII.

-A limited number of pattern sovereigns and other British coins were produced, but never issued.
+A limited number of pattern sovereigns and other British coins were produced, but never issued for circulation.

 Other Edward VIII Coins